SpocWiki/_public/schema.org/predicate/Relations/has/has_specialty.md

 - [ #has/_specialty :: Specialty ] or
 - [ has_specialty :: Specialty ]

-One of the domain specialities to which this web page&#x27;s content applies.
+One of the domain specialities to which this web page's content applies.

 Relation describes that:
 [ #has_/domain  :: WebPage ]